Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 #### As a miner
 Shotgun is your friend.

-Slow capsules to keep control over nests.
+Slow capsules to keep control over enemies that spawn when destroying nests.

 Some armor with shields (which are more available than personal laser defense).
 Prefer personal laser defense if available.